-Note that these charges vary from state to state.
-For instance, while some states like Maharashtra levy non-occupancy charges, states like Karnataka have abolished it with the state government issuing strict guidelines against it.
+However, the non-occupancy charges vary from state to state with some states even going ahead and removing it.
+For instance, while some states like Maharashtra, Delhi etc. levy non-occupancy charges, states like Karnataka have abolished it with the state government issuing strict guidelines against it.

 When are non-occupancy charges not applicable?